 All metals can corrode.
 Some, like pure iron, corrode quickly.
 Stainless steel, however, which combines iron and other alloys, is slower to corrode and is therefore used more frequently.

 All small group of metals, called the Noble Metals, are much less reactive than others.
 As a result, they corrode rarely.
 They are, in fact, the only metals that can be found in nature in their pure form.
 The Noble Metals, not surprisingly, are often very valuable.
-They include copper, palladium, silver, platinum, and gold.
+They include rhodium, palladium, silver, platinum, and gold.

 Types of Corrosion